lynnaloo/xtuple-vagrant/README.md

 Clone your forks of the `xtuple` and `xtuple-extensions` repositories to a directory on your host machine and get the latest code from the xTuple repository:

+Important: If you have previously forked these repositories, please ensure that you [update your fork](../../xtuple/wiki/Basic-Git-Usage#wiki-merging) and [update your dependencies](../../xtuple/wiki/Upgrading#wiki-update-stack-dependencies).

     mkdir dev
     cd dev
     git clone --recursive https://github.com/<username>/xtuple.git